 - Reviewing the results of Academic Audits and other work completed by the Academic Auditor and approving them for presentation to the Board.

-- Participating in the Board's appointment, appraisal of, and termination of the Board's Director of Internal Audit.
+- Participating in the Board's appointment, appraisal of, and termination of the Board's Senior Director of Internal Audit.

 - Assess the extent to which the planned audit scope of Internal Audit and the independent public accountant can be relied on to detect fraud or weaknesses in internal controls and assess management's response to reported weaknesses or compliance deficiencies.